MONSIGNOR FRANCIS BYRNE COUNCIL 5476

 Meetings take place in the basement of the Church Rectory, in the “Knight’s Meeting Room”.
 Enter via the rear entrance of the rectory, accessed from the school parking lot.

-The Knights also sponsor social gatherings for events like Monday Night Football, March Madness, as well as other sporting events on their big-screen-surround-sound theater TV.
+- Seasonal events like Monday Night Football, March Madness, as well as other sporting events on a big-screen-surround-sound theater TV

 The Knights of Columbus began in the basement of St. Mary’s Church in 1882 in New Haven, Connecticut, when Father Michael J. McGivney called together a small group of Catholic laymen and founded a society designed to unite Catholic men in their faith and provide financial assistance to the widows and orphans of its members.